AkeleA/forfoodies/README.md

 ## Technologies Used

-This project was built with ReactJs(_making extensive use of useState and useReact hooks_) & SCSS.
+This project was built with ReactJs & SCSS.

 ## Setup